SAFE-Stack/docs/docs/recipes/upgrading/v4-to-v5.md

 	@tailwind utilities;
 	```

-1. Add the following lines at the top of `src/Client/App.fs`
+1. Add the following lines at the top of `src/Client/App.fs`, after the existing open declarations

 	```fs
 	open Fable.Core.JsInterop